Living in Walthamstow

 Is Walthamstow a good place to live?

-What schools are in Walthamstow?
+What are the schools in Walthamstow like?

-What is the transport like in Walthamstow?
+What is the average house price in Walthamstow?

 Where does this data come from?